erfanbsoula/socket_chatroom/README.md

-# C-Socket-Chatroom
+# Socket Chatroom
-Client-Server chatroom in C with socket programming
+A simple chatroom with client-server architecture written in C using socket programming